bastienlc/pdf-watermark/README.md

                                   the horizontal direction.
   -v, --vertical-boxes INTEGER    Number of repetitions of the watermark along
                                   the vertical direction.
-  -m, --margin BOOLEAN            Wether to leave a margin around the page or
+  -m, --margin                    Wether to leave a margin around the page or
                                   not.
 When False (default), the watermark
                                   will be cut on the PDF edges.
   -s, --save TEXT                 File or folder to save results to.
 By